Here are the 11 areas of Scotland with the most coronavirus cases in the last week

-Covid Scotland: 11 areas with the most new coronavirus cases between June 12 and June 18
+Covid Scotland: How many cases in my area?
+11 areas with the most new coronavirus cases between June 12 and June 18

 According to the latest figures published by the Scottish government, these are the 11 areas in Scotland that recorded the highest levels of positive coronavirus tests between June 12 and June 18.